This post contains affiliate links, to find out more information, please read my affiliate disclosure

 |Only Electric Continuous Sailing Mileage|

 |100 km Power Consumption|

 Is the Xiaomi Himo C20 a great little ebike?
 Most definitely!
 For the price it offers a lot.
 As an electric bike it is incredibly versatile.
 It kind of bridges the gap between a folding and regular ebike.
 It’s not quite either, it is in a class of its own!

-The fact it has a torque-sensing pedal assist at this price is excellent.
-This gives a really smooth and seamless delivery of assist, as and when you need it.
-Another great thing about this bike is when the assist is switched off, you can ride it like a normal bike.
+Another great thing about this bike is when the assist is switched to ‘0’, you can ride it like a normal bike.
 The extra weight only becomes apparent when you get to a hill, and that is the perfect time to use the e-assist.